-If you think that you lack the ability of visualising a space in different ways, then don’t worry, you are not alone.
+If you think that you lack the ability to visualise a space in different ways, then don’t worry, you are not alone.
 Even some brutally honest, professional interior designers will humbly admit that some jobs are certainly difficult, but remember, practice makes perfect!

 This means that with a little training, anyone can develop the ability to visualise a place in an entirely new way, which is definitely a skill you want when designing the interior of your home.